-Sending money to Mexico should be a process that is cheap, fast, and easy.
+Sending money to Mexico should be cheap, fast, and easy.
 However, even small mistakes can cost you money and time.
 Today, a wide range of Mexicans move to the United States to work.
-It is common for them to use online money transfer services to send income between their U.S. and loved one’s Mexican bank accounts.
+It is common for them to use online money transfer services to send income between the U.S. and their loved ones’ Mexican bank accounts.
 In some cases, these transfers do not work out as planned.
-Why do these issues occur?

 Mistake #1: Focused Only on Upfront Fees

+If you don’t know how to transfer money to a mexican bank (or any oversees bank), you’re likely to land yourself in trouble!
 When you transfer money to an overseas bank account, you need to take note of the provider’s service fee and the cost of converting dollars into the local currency, i.e. the country you are sending money to.
 The cost that you end up paying depends on the foreign exchange rate (e.g. Mexican peso exchange rate) between the two currencies, e.g. Mexican pesos and U.S. dollars.
 These charges differ from provider to provider.
 When you use Sharemoney, you never have to worry about these things.
-We offer winning rates of about 19.8296.
+We offer winning rates of about 19.79

 Mistake #2: Forgotten to Convert Dollars to Foreign Currency